 We can’t wait to finally see the all-new Porsche 911 GT2 RS of the 992 series which is planned to be in showrooms by the end of the year.
 But as of now, the GT2 RS of the 991 series remains at the top of Porsche’s supercar hierarchy and we didn’t want to miss the chance to write about it for our collectors.

 In 2017, the Stuttgart based car manufacturer created a supercar that was faster, sportier, more powerful and more “racing” than any road-going 911 Porsche ever before.
 But what fascinates us the most is that the car is so well-balanced that even unexperienced race drivers can handle the GT2 RS.
 At TCC, we believe that Porsche did a fantastic job with the GT2 RS because it made a racing machine convenient for the streets.
-We had the chance to drive one of the supercars around Zurich and, to be honest, it’s one of the best street-legal cars we ever driven.
+We had the chance to drive one of the supercars around Zurich and, to be honest, it’s one of the best street-legal cars we have ever driven.

 The king of 911s delivers an incredible 700 horsepower and 750 Nm of bang, all of which come racing down together over the rear axle.
 The engine fitted in the car is a 3.8 L twin-turbocharged flat-6 engine which accelerates the supercar from 0-100 kph in only 2.8 seconds.
 The two-seater is said have a top speed of 340. kph.
 When purchased with the high-performance Weissach option, the car has 30 kg less than the “normal” GT2 RS.
 The latter is stated by Porsche to weigh 1,470 kg.
 The 991 GT2 RS is, by a significant margin, the most potent version of the Swabians’ supercars ever fitted with the Porsche crest.